[Update 2022 Dec. 4] Added contrastive learning / decoding methods.

 Argmax Flows and Multinomial Diffusion

 Hoogeboom et al. introduced a method to perform diffusion on categorical random variables, by using $\mathrm{arg max}$ function to iteratively “discretize” the distributions over each steps.
 The input tokens are represented as one-hot vectors, while the output distributions can be rounded with Gumbel and thresolding.
 The whole diffusion is hence “multinomial”.
 The authors experimented with working results on image segmentation and text generation, with results of lower coherence than AR for the latter.
 D3PMs is a generalization of this previous formulation, by corrupting the input with uniform transition probabilities based on nearest neighbors in embedding space.
-This allows to add another “depency” layer between each distributions, following the discrete nature of the process.
+This allows to add another “dependency” layer between each distributions, following the discrete nature of the process.
 During inference, the model starts from [MASK] tokens and iteratively substitutes them with word tokens until the desired text is generated.
 The model achieves coherent results on character-level text generation, ans is able to scale to large vocabularies.

 Performing diffusion on continuous variables

-Diffusion-LM perform diffusion on continuous variables.
+Diffusion-LM performs diffusion on continuous variables.
 The model iteratively denoises a sequence of Gaussian vectors into word embeddings.
 As these intermediate variables are continuous, the gradient-based updates are quite straightforward to perform.
 In the backward process, the model empirically fails to generate $\mathbf{X}_0$ embeddings that commit to the actual learned embeddings. $\mathbf{X}_0$ are then “converted” to tokens with a “rounding” process $p_\theta (\mathbf{w} \lvert \mathbf{X}_0) = \prod_{i=0}^{L} p_\theta (w_i \lvert \mathbf{x}_{0,i})$ where $p_\theta (w_i \lvert \mathbf{x}_{0,i})$ is a softmax distribution.
 During inference, the authors apply Minimum Bayes Risk to the decoded embeddings in order to sample a final sequence of tokens minimizing the expected risk under a loss function (parametrized with a metric such as BLEU).
 They however do not share details on the number of candidates $\mathcal{S}$ and the loss used in their experiments.
 The model can be also controlled with classifier guidance for controllable generation.
 Finally, the decoding speed of the model is still lower than for AR counterparts.
 The authors note: “Decoding Diffusion-LM for 200 steps is still 7x slower than decoding autoregressive LMs.”.

 Overview of the Diffusion-LM forward and backward passes.
 Figure taken from the <a href="https://proceedings.neurips.cc/paper_files/paper/2022/hash/1be5bc25d50895ee656b8c2d9eb89d6a-Abstract-Conference.html">Diffusion-LM paper</a>